bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 I was hoping we could go through the window, but it was a vertical drop on the other side.
 However, after dropping down the slope and reaching the treeline, it was only 200-300 m to the road.

-In 2004 we returned followed the ridge as far as we could before turning back because of cliffs.
+In 2004 we returned following the ridge as far as we could before turning back because of cliffs.
 Although this route misses the window, it offers an easy descent following the ridge crest all the way back down.

 Route is clockwise.
 Pinnacles (P), Window (W).